Tutorial¶

-Then your directory layout looks somewhat like one of our examples.
+Then your directory layout looks somewhat like one of our CLI examples.

 Note

-You can easily generate a CLI project of your own from one of the examples of Python CLI test helpers using Copier, e.g.
+You can easily generate a CLI project of your own from one of our CLI examples using Copier, e.g.

 Start with a simple set of functional tests:

-• Is the entrypoint script installed? (tests the configuration in your setup.py)
+Is the entrypoint script installed? (tests the configuration in your

 This is almost a stupid exercise: Run the command as a shell command and inspect the exit code of the exiting process, e.g.